temporalio/benchmark-latency/README.md

 The provider accounts you use will need to have the required permissions to create a cluster using the providers' managed Kubernetes service, and then tear it down once finished.
 Pulumi will show relevant errors if some permissions are missing.

+### External Prometheus instance

+As the clusters used for the latency measurements are designed to be temporary (to keep costs down), it's expected that you will bring your own external Prometheus instance.
+For our testing we used Grafana Cloud, which includes a hosted Prometheus setup.
+Any metric system that can accept Prometheus remote-write protocol is fine.
+It should also not be difficult to replace the Prometheus agent setup that is installed into the cluster with some other metric system, if you prefer.

+Configuring the tool for your external metric system is covered below.

+## Configuring clusters

+To get repeatable measurements the tool will build a new cluster for each environment you'd like to measure.
+Once the benchmark has run you can use the tool to tear down the cluster and any associated resources it built.

+For each environment you'd like to test you will need to create a Pulumi [stack](https://www.pulumi.com/docs/concepts/stack/).
+Each stack will tell the tool which provider and region the test should be run in, and how many/which type of nodes to use for the cluster.

+This repo includes some example stack configuration files for you to edit as appropriate.
+You can find these templates in the [`examples/`](./examples) directory.